 A purifier doesn’t need to be left on when no-one is at home.
 A powerful purifier such as the Sqair will clean a 40m2 room in 20 mins on high.
 After this, you can turn it down to extend the life of your filter

 Filters will need to be changed regularly to ensure a healthy clean air future

 Our award-winning HEPA purifier will trap particles smaller than the size of a virus

-Our Air Quality Monitor has an industrial-grade NDIR CO2 sensor
+Our CO2 Monitor has an industrial-grade NDIR CO2 sensor